 What verbs does the language need?

-Finally, a remark on a problem that I frequently encounter while creating words, mainly with nouns.
+Finally, a remark on a problem I frequently encounter while creating words, mainly with nouns.
 What is the underlying verb?
 The default for a concrete noun such as drÌzd. ‘chair’ is to introduce a verb ‘to make/build chairs’, resulting in an inner accusative for the noun.
 But often there are other possibilities: gwrù. ‘knife’ is a tool noun derived with an inner instrumental from a verb meaning ‘to cut with a knife’.
-I could as well have derived it from a verb ‘make knifes’.
+I could as well have derived it from a verb ‘to make knifes’.
 On the other hand, there could have been a verb ‘to sit on a chair’, making ‘chair’ a tool noun or perhaps one with an inner scenic case… Come to think of it, what prevented me from deriving ‘chicken’ with an inner accusative from a verb ‘to eat chicken’, or ‘wolf’ with an inner dative from a verb ‘to dance with wolves’?

 And so …

 He knows that there are in the soul tints more bewildering, more numberless, and more nameless than the colours of an autumn forest; he knows that there are abroad in the world and doing strange and terrible service in it crimes that have never been condemned and virtues that have never been christened.
 Yet he seriously believes that these things can every one of them, in all their tones and semi-tones, in all their blends and unions, be accurately represented by an arbitrary system of grunts and squeals.
 He believes that an ordinary civilised stockbroker can really produce out of his own inside noises which denote all the mysteries of memory and all the agonies of desire.

 The limits of my language mean the limits of my world.